tvquizphd/public-quiz/README.md

 ## Setup

 - Create `secret-tv-access` environment for GitHub actions to use.
-- Choose a secure `MASTER_PASSWORD`.
+- Choose a secure `MASTER_PASS`.
 Write on paper and set in environment secrets.
 - [Make an OAuth App](https://github.com/settings/developers).
 Write its `CLIENT_ID` in environment secrets.
 - [Make a personal token](https://github.com/settings/tokens) with `repo` and `project` scope.
 Write as `MY_TOKEN` in environment secrets.